JelanieStarks/Couples-To-do-list-SPA/README.md

 **Built with ❤️ for couples who want to conquer life together, one task at a time!**

 _"Sir, I've analyzed your productivity patterns.
 Remember: Priority A tasks are like arc reactor maintenance - critical for survival.
 Everything else is just Iron Man suit upgrades."_ - Jarvis 🤖

+## 🔭 Future Features / Known Gaps

+The app is fully functional for local-first use, but a few items mentioned in the README/UI are intentionally simplified or simulated for this beta.
+Here's what’s on the roadmap:

+- Real-time sync and backend API

+  - Current partner linking and invite codes work locally (simulated).
+A real backend for multi-device sync and auth is planned.

+- Drag & Drop testing harness

+  - Calendar drag & drop works in the UI via dnd-kit, but automated tests don’t simulate pointer drag yet.
+We plan to add a lightweight testing harness or switch to a library that supports synthetic drag testing.

+- More AI import formats

+  - We support multiple line formats today.
+Planned: due dates with natural language (e.g., “tomorrow at 5”), recurring tasks, and section labeling that maps directly to tags.

+- Export formats

+  - JSON export exists (copyable/download via UI).
+CSV export is planned.
+ICS calendar export is under consideration.

+- Deeper progress tracking

+  - We show completion visuals and ordering by completedAt.
+Future iterations may include per-day progress metrics and streaks.

+- Accessibility polish

+  - Drawer focus trapping is basic.
+We’ll add more robust focus management, ARIA roles/labels coverage, and keyboard-resize affordances.

+- Mobile gestures

+  - Side-drawer resizing is desktop-only.
+On mobile, we’ll consider swipe gestures to open/close and tune hit targets.

+- Theming
+  - Neon/glass theme is default.
+Future: opt-in themes (e.g., high-contrast, minimal, warm) and a theme switcher.

+If you’re excited about any of the above, contributions are welcome!